 Kessler Syndrome, postulated by Donald J. Kessler and Burton G. Cour-Palais in 1978, describes a scenario where the debris from a satellite collision hits other satellites, in turn creating more debris and sparking a collision chain which ends when every satellite in orbit is demolished.

-A chain of collisions such as this is known as a Kessler Cascade.
+A chain of collisions such as this is known as a strong Kessler Cascade.

 While no cascades have occured yet, we are beginning to see the signs of a potential future cascade.